 - Failed solenoid

-- Damaged starter drive gear
+- Damaged starter gear

-- Internal electrical faults
+- Internal electrical failure

 Electrical Cable and Ground Problems